mlip-cmu/s2025/labs/lab03.md

 # Lab 3: Git

+## Prerequisites
+- Github account
+- Git installed on your local machine
+  - Please use github cli or git directly

 ## Deliverables:
-You will perform three tasks in this exercise.

-- [ ] Create and fix a merge conflict
 - [ ] Amend a commit
+  - Can you amend a commit without editing it ?
+  - Can you amend a commit after pushing it to the remote repository ?
+- [ ] Create and fix a merge conflict locally
-- [ ] Raise a pull request (to the correct repo and branch!) and approve it
+- [ ] Raise a pull request and approve it
+  - What happened when you tried to push to the repository from which you had cloned ?
+  - What is the difference between forking and cloning a repository ?
+  - Do you **have** to create a fork to push the code ?
+  - Do you **have** to create a fork to raise a pull request ?

 It is strongly recommended that you use a git extension for your IDE to complete this lab.
 If you are using Visual Studio Code, you can use the [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension.

 ## Setup
-1. Fork this PyTorch repository to your GitHub account - [Rajeevveera24/PyTorch](https://github.com/Rajeevveera24/pytorch)
+1. **Clone** this PyTorch repository to your GitHub account - [Rajeevveera24/PyTorch](https://github.com/Rajeevveera24/pytorch)
 2. Clone **your** forked repository to your local machine by running the following commands in the terminal:

 ```
-git clone -n --depth=1 --filter=tree:0 <your repo url>
+git clone -n --depth=1 --filter=tree:0 https://github.com/Rajeevveera24/pytorch.git  # Feel free to use the SSH URL instead if you prefer
 cd pytorch
 git sparse-checkout set --no-cone torch/nn
 git checkout